Gluten-Free Pasta Salad

 • Gluten-Free Pasta – I used Barilla gluten-free rotini, which holds up really well in pasta salad without turning mushy.
 Fusilli or penne also work!
 I also like Jovial brand gluten-free rotini for this recipe, too.

 • Red Bell Pepper – Adds crunch and a little sweetness.
-You can use yellow or orange bell pepper instead.
+Yellow or orange bell pepper works as a substitute.

-• Red Onion – A little sharpness balances the richness of the salami and cheese.
-I cut the red onion into very thin slices so it isn’t too pungent in the pasta salad.
-If raw onion is too strong for you, soak the slices in cold water for 10 minutes before adding.
+• Red Onion – Cut into very thin slices so it isn’t too pungent.
+If raw onion is too strong, soak the slices in cold water for 10 minutes before adding.

-• Black Olives – Briny and bold, they add a salty pop.
-Kalamata olives would be great here too—just make sure they’re pitted and halved.
+• Black Olives – Briny and bold.
+Kalamata olives work here too, just make sure they’re pitted and halved.

-• Mini Mozzarella Balls (Bocconcini) – You can also dice a regular mozzarella log or large ball if that’s what you have.
+• Mini Mozzarella Balls (Bocconcini) – You can dice a regular mozzarella log if that’s what you have.

-• Fresh Herbs (Parsley + Basil) – These brighten the whole salad and add freshness.
-Don’t skip them!
-Dried herbs won’t give the same flavor.
+• Fresh Herbs (Parsley + Basil) – These brighten the whole salad.
+Dried herbs won’t give the same flavor so fresh only here.

 • Homemade Italian Dressing – This dressing is bold, tangy, and so easy to whisk together.
 Dijon mustard gives it body, red wine vinegar adds zing, and a touch of sugar balances it all out.
 Way better than store-bought!